top of page

 Please tell us about your work.

-I work in the Solution Team within the Business Solution Department, where I handle everything from proposing solutions to installing and maintaining low-voltage equipment.
+I work on the Solution Team within the Business Solution Department, where I'm responsible for the entire process, from proposing solutions to installing and maintaining low-voltage equipment.

-We begin by listening carefully to the client's requirements.
-Based on the facility's CAD drawings, we create what is known as a plot drawing, which shows the layout of IoT device terminals and cabling.
-At the same time, we select appropriate equipment and perform initial configurations and operational testing.
+We begin by carefully listening to our clients' requirements.
+Based on the facility's CAD drawings, we create what is known as a plot drawing that outlines the placement of IoT device terminals and cabling.
+At the same time, we select the appropriate equipment and perform initial configurations and operational testing.

-Once planning is complete, we move on to on-site work, where we install the devices and run the cabling.
-We then conduct a comprehensive system test and hold an operational briefing for the client.
+Once the planning phase is complete, we move on to on-site work, which includes installing the devices and running the cabling.
+After installation, we conduct comprehensive system testing and provide an operational briefing for the client.

-In addition, we handle individual client inquiries and provide support for troubleshooting and any issues related to the installed device.
+In addition, we respond to individual client inquiries and provide troubleshooting supporting for any issues related to the installed devices.

 Please tell us how you joined the company and your impressions of working at THT.

-In my previous job, I worked as a lecturer and administrator at a cram school.
+In my previous job, I worked as both a lecturer and an administrator at a cram school.

-Due to the working conditions at the time, combined with a vague admiration for and curiosity about the IT industry, I decided to pursue a career change.
+Due to the working conditions at the time, along with a general curiosity and admiration for the IT industry, I decided to pursue a career change.

 I discovered THT through a job search website.
-What catch my attention were the photos of employees posted on the site.
-They gave me the impression of a bright and friendly company atmosphere, which led me to apply.
+What caught my attention were the photos of employees featured on the site.
+They conveyed a bright and friendly company atmosphere, which encouraged me to apply.

-Since I was used to working independently in my previous job, I had imagined that office life would be quiet and subdued.
-But at THT, the office is almost never silent.
-The people here are warm, approachable, and open to conversation, which made it easy for me to settle in.
+Because I was accustomed to working independently in my previous job, I had imagined office life would be quiet and subdued.
+However, at THT, the office is rarely silent.
+The people here are warm, approachable, and open to conversation, which helped me settle in quickly.

 What changes have you noticed through your work at THT?